tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 There's two ways to protect yourself from this emotional rollercoaster.

+- Don't let their label over-rule your label.
+- Remember that you can retain your identity as a consultant *and* take a full-time role.
+Offer to take the role but still bill through your LLC.
+While this option isn't exactly viable for many situations it can help your perspective by thinking through this lens.

 I remember a few years ago when my consulting work slowed down slightly and I took a job interview via a friend.
 I ended up with a job offer to become Creative Director{% include tufte-sn.html id="cd" content="Notice how I’m still using the label here!
 I’m using the story and their perceived authority to help position myself as part Creative Director.
 This emotional journey never ends…." %} at a digital innovation studio.
 Despite  the fact that the salary they offered me was half what I earned that year, I almost took the job!
 I think it would have been a huge mistake but wow do those identity questions make you lose some sleep.

 ## Poetry over Power